 But it’s not entirely untrue, thanks in large part to skittish label executives who are afraid to think outside of the box they built for their own genre.
 Singer Carl Ray said it best when he told The Guardian, “‘I perform in places where I’m the only African American and I’ve never had a bad experience.
 The problem is not with the fans, it’s with the executives – they’re trying to go with what’s worked before, and they’re trying to keep their job.”

 That was 10 years ago.

-Bailey would go on to play the Opry regularly as well as tour with greats like Bill Monroe and Roy Acuff through 1941.
+Bailey would go on to play the Opry regularly as well as tour with country music greats like Bill Monroe and Roy Acuff through 1941.
 Unfortunately, a conflict with his recording rights essentially ended his career that year.
-A licensing conflict between two organizations made it so he could not perform his most well-known songs on air, and soon Bailey was relegated to shining shoes and renting rooms for a living.
+A licensing conflict between two organizations made it so he could not perform his most well-known songs on air, and soon Bailey was tragically relegated to shining shoes and renting rooms for a living.

 A rare appearance in 1974 launched the Opry’s “Old Timers’ Show,” and Bailey received one of country music’s greatest honors when he was inducted into the Country Music Hall of Fame in 2005 — 23 years after he passed away.

 One of our living legends of country music, Charley Pride embodies everything there is to love about country music.
 With talent matched only by his resiliency and character, Pride rose to fame at the height of racial tension in America and eventually earned 39 No. 1 singles, selling over 70 million albums.
 The only artist to outsell Pride for RCA was Elvis Presley.